kgfly/SimpleNvimEditor/README.md

 ## Configuration

-SimpleNvimEditor reads an optional TOML config file from your OS's standard config directory.
+SimpleNvimEditor reads an optional TOML configuration file from your OS's standard config directory.
 It's entirely optional — sane defaults apply if it's missing, or if any field is left out: